 Spring 2004 Oliver and Jens official told to the fans that they had made a few demo tracks for the new cd but again the work for a cd was cancelled… Oliver decided to tour with Dune, with the music that Dune made famous and trying to make a new cd under his own name DJ RAW.

 Although fans expected there must be something going to happen around the Dune project, 2004 marked Dune’s 10th anniversary, nothing happend!
+Sadly Oliver told the fans later that their wouldn’t be any new music in the future under the project Dune.

 In 2005 Oliver told the fans on his website that a DJ RAW album should arrived any time this year but noting happend.
 Some other bands where still covering the “classic” dune songs but none of them entered very high on the charts.